Breword/tmux/Control Mode.md

 Two `-C` (so `-CC`) disables canonical mode and most other terminal features and is intended for applications (that, for example, don't need echo).

-In either mode, entering an empty line (just pressing `Enter`) will detach the client.
+With either form, entering an empty line (just pressing `Enter`) will detach the client.

 For example, this shows output from starting a new tmux server on a socket called `test` with a new session (it runs `new-session`) and attaching a client